front-lines-org/website/src/content/blog/ukraine/battle_of_kyiv_(2022).md

 On 7 March, Ukrainian authorities claimed Ukrainian forces had destroyed two Russian aircraft.
 Later, Zelenskyy denied rumors that he had fled the city, stating that he will stay in Kyiv.

 The effort to encircle Kyiv ultimately came to naught.
-Later, on 22 March, Ukrainian forces retook the suburb of Makariv, effectively halting any potential blockade of the city.
+Later, on 22 March, Ukrainian forces retook the town of Makariv, effectively halting any potential blockade of the city.

 ## Russian offensive stalls
 ![People on a metro station during Russian invasion, Kyiv, 2022](https://wikipedia.org/wiki/Special:Redirect/file/People_on_a_metro_station_during_Russian_invasion%2C_Kyiv%2C_2022.jpg?)